 About the production

 Details of Radio 4's production of James Joyce's Ulysses, dramatised by Robin Brooks.
-The production is broadcast in seven parts across 'Bloomsday', 16th June 2012 on BBC Radio 4.
+The production was originally broadcast in seven parts across 'Bloomsday', 16th June 2012 on BBC Radio 4.

 A special dramatisation to mark 'Bloomsday'